msarvinen/bash-examples/check-ping/README.md

-### This script is an example of checking connection with pinging Google DNS.
+### This script is an example how to check connection with ping.

 ### USAGE
 ./pinger.sh <URL/IP-to-ping>